megangraft/BanishedManual/README.md

 - Make compatible with Manual community guidelines

 Future ideas:
+- Cemetery-related check (have 1 grave in a cemetery? fill a cemetery?)
 - Decide how to handle situations where a pasture becomes infested and all the animals die
   - Let the player add new animals to a new pasture
   - Let the player trade for that animal